First Reformed: Box office

 Its opening weekend, the film made $100,270 from four theaters, averaging $25,067 per screen—one of the best per-screen averages of Schrader's career.
-By the end of its theatrical run, it had grossed $3,448,256 in the United States and Canada and $540,356 in other territories, for a worldwide total of $3,988,612.
+By the end of its theatrical run, it had grossed $3,448,256 in the US and Canada and $540,356 in other territories, for a worldwide total of $3,988,612.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 86 out of 100, based on 48 critics, indicating "universal acclaim".

 A. O. Scott of The New York Times wrote: "First Reformed wrestles with contemporary reality, but it isn't a work of realism in the way that term is conventionally understood.
 The dialogue is delivered with formal, almost stiff cadences, and the images are crisp, graceful and plain."
-Justin Chang of the Los Angeles Times described the film as "a cinephile's delight and a believer's conundrum, an austere American art film with a bracing B-movie soul, and a story in which the cruelest of cosmic punchlines may finally be no different from the most beautiful accession of grace."
-David Sims of The Atlantic called the film "a tale of existential woe [...] an embittered look at our world through the eyes of someone who’s increasingly horrified to be a part of it, and a film that’s one of the most searing cinema experiences of the year."
-Peter Bradshaw of The Guardian said that "the sheer Bunyanesque severity of this film is as refreshing as a glass of ice-cold water", and called it "a passionately focused film but not a masterpiece", noting that the name of the lead character is an allusion to the German playwright Ernst Toller.
-Michael Phillips of The Chicago Tribune stated that "for such a deliberate exercise in a specific, methodical style, First Reformed is oddly bracing, full of unresolved, contradictory, vital ideas."
+Justin Chang of the Los Angeles Times called the film "a cinephile's delight and a believer's conundrum, an austere American art film with a bracing B-movie soul, and a story in which the cruelest of cosmic punchlines may finally be no different from the most beautiful accession of grace."
+David L. Sims of The Atlantic called the film "a tale of existential woe [...] an embittered look at our world through the eyes of someone who's increasingly horrified to be a part of it, and a film that's one of the most searing cinema experiences of the year."
+Peter Bradshaw of The Guardian wrote "the sheer Bunyanesque severity of this film is as refreshing as a glass of ice-cold water" and called it "a passionately focused film but not a masterpiece", noting that the lead character's name is an allusion to the German playwright Ernst Toller.
+Michael Phillips of The Chicago Tribune wrote, "for such a deliberate exercise in a specific, methodical style, First Reformed is oddly bracing, full of unresolved, contradictory, vital ideas."

-In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 122.
-That same month, it ranked number 39 on Rolling Stones list of "The 100 Best Movies of the 21st Century."
+In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Timess list of "The 100 Best Movies of the 21st Century", finishing at number 122.
+That same month, it ranked 39th on Rolling Stones list of "The 100 Best Movies of the 21st Century".

 Accolades

-The film received nominations at the 34th Independent Spirit Awards for Best Film, Best Director, and Best Screenplay, and Hawke won the award for Best Male Lead.
+The film received nominations at the 34th Independent Spirit Awards for Best Film, Best Director, and Best Screenplay, and Hawke won Best Male Lead.
 At the 24th Critics' Choice Awards, the film was nominated for Best Actor and Best Original Screenplay, winning the latter.
-Schrader and Hawke were awarded Best Screenplay and Best Actor, respectively, at the 28th Gotham Independent Film Awards.
-Both the National Board of Review and American Film Institute listed First Reformed as one of the Top 10 Films of 2018, and the National Board of Review also gave Schrader their award for Best Original Screenplay.
-Schrader's screenplay was also nominated for Best Original Screenplay at the 91st Academy Awards, marking the first Oscar nomination of his long filmmaking career.
+Schrader and Hawke won Best Screenplay and Best Actor, respectively, at the 28th Gotham Independent Film Awards.
+Both the National Board of Review and American Film Institute listed First Reformed as one of the Top 10 Films of 2018, and the National Board of Review also gave Schrader its award for Best Original Screenplay.
+Schrader's screenplay was also nominated for Best Original Screenplay at the 91st Academy Awards, the first Oscar nomination of his career.